 Heat waves have a direct effect on health in Mexico, increasing vulnerability, especially in older adults, who are expected to represent 12% of the total population by 2025 (PAHO, 2010).
 Heat waves also pose a threat to the safety of individuals, as well as entire communities, by increasing the incidence of violent crime.
 Another effect is the emergence of mental health problems due to climate change in living conditions resulting from lower farm incomes, displacement, or post-traumatic effects when a disaster occurs (Butke and Sheridan, 2010).
 Thus, climate change will alter public health, disease and mortality patterns, social stability, and geopolitical security (McMichael, 2011).

 Changing rainfall patterns are causing more frequent and severe droughts in Mexico.
 Small-scale farmers who rely on rainfed agriculture will be impacted by increasingly erratic rainfall.
 The World Bank concluded that communities that experience above-average rainfall during the summer and winter will most likely not migrate.
 However, if precipitation is above average in the fall, then the probability of migration will be higher.
 In Tlaxcala, with the onset of the rainy season a month and a half later than 20 years ago, many farmers have been forced to migrate.
-The decrease in land and desertification affect the agricultural sector in Tlaxcala, they are related to changes in rainfall patterns.
+The decrease in land and desertification affects the agricultural sector in Tlaxcala, they are related to changes in rainfall patterns.
 In addition, the liberalization of markets in the 90's and less rainfall resulted in less agricultural income, which forced the poorest to migrate (Yunes-Naude and Mora-Riviera, 2010).

 On the other hand, climate change may make other areas more attractive for human settlements.
 For example, some communities may benefit from altered rainfall patterns that cause higher volumes of precipitation to areas that were previously affected by water scarcity, assuming that the infrastructure is in place to manage it (Brown, 2008).